LukasDrothler/fastapiutils/README.md

 ## Available Dependencies

-The following dependency functions are available for injection into your route handlers:
+The following dependency functions and type annotations are available for injection into your route handlers:

+### Service Dependencies (Preferred - Type Annotations)
+- `AuthServiceDependency` - Type annotation for injecting the AuthService instance
+- `DatabaseServiceDependency` - Type annotation for injecting the DatabaseService instance
+- `MailServiceDependency` - Type annotation for injecting the MailService instance (or None if not configured)
+- `I18nServiceDependency` - Type annotation for injecting the I18nService instance

-### Service Dependencies
+### Legacy Service Dependencies (Functions)
 - `get_auth_service()` - Returns the AuthService instance
 - `get_database_service()` - Returns the DatabaseService instance
 - `get_mail_service()` - Returns the MailService instance (or None if not configured)